rdpoor/energyhorizons/doh_modules/dataforge/db_dataforge/README.md

 ### Data Operations

 #### `ReplaceIntoDB`
-Inserts or updates a record in the database.
+Inserts or updates a record in the database. **This command is designed for use with the default Idea Schema (tables with `id` and `data` columns).
+For tables with custom schemas, use `RunInDB` with an `INSERT OR REPLACE` SQL statement.**

 ```javascript
 let df = New('Dataforge');